herav/catarsis/Documentation/Backend_Insights.md

 1. I use the question **What if...?** when an scenario pops up to my mind and then I write down as test.todo
 2. I use **Should do ... when ...** to rephrase the unit test description once is already coded and tested.

+**25/Febreuary/2025**
+Thanks to TDD I was able to realize that it is necessary to start validating and testing the very first layer of the code according a previous design arquitecture.
+For the user endpoint I basically have 4 main layers: PostgreSQL, executeQuery Function, UserModel, UserController.
+During the first iteration of unit testing I only ensured that each layer handled basic exceptions, but it was until I observed the interaction between each layer that I realized that many use cases were not being considered.
+This mistake caused the need to refactor the code many times.